 Equipment, installation and activation are free.
 A YouTube TV subscription is also given free of charge for the first three months and charged 40 USD/month later.
 Verizon is also offering a free Google Chromecast Ultra or Apple TV 4K device.

 Verizon was quick to move to 5G.
 But the 5G Verizon Home service remains a fixed home service and not a true mobile service.
 Moreover, it is using a non-standardised technology: Verizon began testing 5G before the standard was approved.
-Mobile 5G is scheduled at Verizon for early 2019.
-5G Home plan customers will get priority to get a mobile device.

 AT&T 5G service